Rabies Pre-Exposure Vaccine in Canada — Cost, 2-Dose Schedule & Who Needs It

 Who should get it

-- •Adventure travellers, cyclists, hikers, motorcyclists
+- •Adventure travellers — cyclists, hikers, motorcyclists, cave explorers

 Not recommended for

-- •Severe allergy to vaccine component (rare)
+- •Severe allergy to any vaccine component (very rare) — discuss with physician

 Destinations where Rabies is recommended